Volunteer with elephants in Laos

 Accommodation and food

 You will be living on-site in a typical Lao style wooden cabin.
 You should expect to share a room.
 Mosquito nets and bedding are provided.
 You will be sharing bathrooms with western toilets and hot and cold showers with your fellow volunteers.
 There is a lovely balcony with views out over the mountains, the lake and the centre.
+If you would like to upgrade to a private room with shared bathroom facilities for an extra fee, please let us know.

 The centre has a small on-site restaurant where you will be enjoying your three meals each day.
 Breakfast usually consists of fresh bread, eggs, noodle soup and fruit.
 Lunch and dinner are delicious Lao-style dishes with lots of soup, rice, noodles, seasonable vegetables and meats.
 All dietary requirements can be catered for, however vegans should expect a much more limited diet.
 The food is delicious, and a real highlight of your trip.